fmalina/revisions-blocl/activism/paramilitarismandassaultondemocracy.md

 housing.
 In this situation you are offered hard labour and that’s it.
 If  you get enough money to buy a machete so you can chop down a few trees and weave together a hut and pack mud on  the side of it, good for you.
 If not, tough luck.
-They don’t provide housing, they don’t provide food; they just  use them for labour.
+They don't provide housing, they don't provide food; they just  use them for labour.

 This country is dying.
 It is running out for fresh water.
 Less than 2% of its